 One of the best ways to save on food when using coupons is by shopping at stores that will double or triple the face value of your coupons.
 Frugal shoppers know where and when to shop so they can take advantage of the money they can save when getting double coupons.
-But if you are new to using coupons, doubling coupons and finding out what stores double coupons can be a bit of a mystery.
+But if you are new to using coupons, doubling coupons and finding out which stores will double them can be a bit of a mystery.

 How Double Coupons Work

-The coupon terms will state what items qualify for the discount, what size(s) you need to purchase and the date the coupon expires.
+The coupon terms will state which items qualify for the discount, what size(s) you need to purchase and the date the coupon expires.

 Finding Grocery Stores That Double Coupons

-Every week I receive emails asking if any grocery stores in a particular area doubles coupons.
-Unfortunately, grocery store policies about double coupons often differ depending on what state the store is located in.
+Every week I receive emails asking if any grocery stores in a particular area double coupons.
+Unfortunately, grocery store policies about double coupons often differ depending on where the store is located.
 This can be true even going from one county to the next.

 If you discover that the corporate policy differs from your local store, ask the company representative to email you a copy of the policy so that you can present it to the store employees on your next visit.